Inghirami Tomb – Spectacular Etruscan Burial With 53 Alabaster Urns In Ancient City Of Volterra, Italy

 A ring of defensive walls surrounds Volterra, an ancient fortress city with Etruscan roots, built by the Medici family in 1474 on the remains of older fortresses.
 The construction appeared two years after the city of Florence had conquered Volterra after a brutal war over the control of the alum mines.

 Closed within mighty old walls and situated on a hill 545 meters above sea level, Volterra is far from the sea and the urban settlements.
 Over the centuries, it was the city's most favorable strategic position.
-However, the massive fortress ("Fortezza dei Medici") was not built to protect the area but rather to subjugate the whole community and discourage any rebellion.
+However, the massive fortress ("Fortezza dei Medici") was not built to protect the area but to subjugate the whole community and discourage rebellion.

 Thanks to rich history and culture, Volterra could preserve several monuments, including the 'Inghirami Tomb.'
 The two young brothers accidentally found the structure outside Volterra's wall circle, where they went to spend their holiday.